Francesco Gabriele (director)

 In 2023, he directed the dark-comedy short film Cul-de-sac, which went on to win multiple awards.
 In 2024, Cul-de-sac gained further recognition when it was released on Omeleto, a renowned YouTube platform that showcases award-winning short films, bringing his work to a wider international audience.

 In addition to his achievements in short films, Gabriele has also made a mark in the horror feature film industry.
 In 2023, he directed Behave, a horror feature that premiered at the Dracula Film Festival in Romania, one of the most respected festivals for the genre and had its UK Premiere at Romford Horror Film Festival.
 Behave was subsequently released in 2024 across major markets including the US, UK, and Canada.
 That same year, he directed The Bad Nun 3, distributed internationally by ITN Studios, further solidifying his role as a director within the international horror film scene.

-Francesco is a member of Directors UK and the Head of Screen and Audio at the Royal Birmingham Conservatoire.
+Francesco is a member of the European Film Academy, Directors UK, a Fellow of the Royal Society of Arts and the Head of Screen and Audio at the Royal Birmingham Conservatoire.